ent doctor

 What is an ENT?

-The field of medicine that an ENT treats is called otolaryngology.
-Otolaryngologists diagnose, manage, and treat disorders of your head and neck.
-An ENT doctor looks at your ears, nose, throat, sinuses, larynx, and other related parts of your body.
+An ENT is a specialist in the medical specialty of otolaryngology.
+Otolaryngologists diagnose, manage and treat disorders of your head and neck.
+An ENT doctor treats conditions affecting your ears, nose, throat, sinuses, larynx and other related parts of your body.

-Otolaryngologists are doctors who go through a rigorous course of specialty training after earning a medical degree.
-ENTs are board certified in otolaryngology and maintain their licenses by taking extra medical classes and attending conferences on a regular basis.
+Otolaryngologists are doctors who undergo a rigorous course of specialty training after earning a medical degree.
+ENTs are board-certified in otolaryngology and maintain their licenses by taking extra medical classes and attending conferences on a regular basis.

 • Allergies